sumantaphy/ANN-CI/README.md

 The "model.pth" file is the converged ANN model.
 One can use this file for future purposes. "output_Amplitude_test.out" file contains the actual and predicted amplitude value in the second and third column, respectively.
 Similarly, "output_sign_test.out" file contains the actual and predicted amplitude value in the second and third column, respectively.
 # Mean Squared Error (MSE):
-To calculate the MSE for training and testing, please run the following, **python error_cal.py**
+To calculate the MSE for training and testing, please run, **python error_cal.py**